deepdeepdot/nano-deep-learning/04_assignment.md

 Based on a working example for Fast Style Transfer https://ml5js.org/docs/style-transfer-image-example

-Create a web page in which the user can choose any image URL for the image as the source
+* Create a web page in which the user can choose any image URL for the image as the source

-Feature Enhancements
 * Try out more models designed for ML5 https://github.com/ml5js/ml5-data-and-models/tree/master/models/style-transfer

+Feature Enhancements (optional)
 * Support for image file upload (need a web server app)
 * Support for drag n drop of images
 * Support custom styles by using a custom model derived from the project below